ReckoningHero/website2/_posts/2018-6-26-Object Oriented Programming.md

 ---
 ## What Are OOP Concepts?

 With programming, we have to consider the basic concepts of OOP (Object oriented Programming).
+OOP allows us to understand our code more in depth and better understanding within the algorithm from a mathematical perspective.

-## What can we do with Emulation in today's technology?
+## How can we implemtn